dhurlburtusa/shortcuts/ai/ai-notes.md

 <dl>
   <dt>Supervised learning</dt>
   <dd>A data scientist acts like a tutor for the machine.
 They show the machine the correct answers and then let the system train itself to get better.
-Needs to have a knowledgeable tutor.</dd>
+Needs to have a knowledgeable tutor.
+Depends on labeled data.</dd>
   <dd>
     Split the data into a training set and a test set.
     <dl>
       <dt>Training data set</dt>
-      <dd>A smaller chunk of data that the machine uses to learn.
+      <dd>A smaller chunk of labeled data that the machine uses to learn.
 Curated and known from the beginning.</dd>
     </dl>
     <dl>
       <dt>Test data set</dt>